castlegateit/cgit-core/README.md

 # Castlegate IT Core Plugin

 **Development of Castlegate IT Core has now stopped.
-The functions provided by Core can now be found in the [Admin Tweaks](https://github.com/castlegateit/cgit-wp-admin-tweaks) and [Obfuscator](https://github.com/castlegateit/cgit-wp-obfuscator) plugins.**
+The functions provided by Core can now be found in the [CGIT WP Tweak Tool](https://github.com/castlegateit/cgit-wp-tweak-tool) and [Obfuscator](https://github.com/castlegateit/cgit-wp-obfuscator) plugins.**

 ---